 Conditional Styles allow you to create rules that decide how columns and rows are styled.

-Rules work at either column or row level; when the rule is met the column / row is styled according to the style set out in the rule.
+When the rule is met the column / row will be styled according to the style properties provided.
 Alternatively you can specify a css style name (which you provide).